 Upper secondary school

-Upper secondary school follows this, either general education or vocational learning and training.
+Upper secondary school follows, with either general education or vocational learning and training.
 General education, or lukio in Finnish, normally lasts three years and prepares students for university, providing them with a national school-leaving certificate.

 Students who opt for vocational education learn the basic skills required in specific fields, preparing them for the world of work.
 With this, they can go on to work and study in universities.
 Vocational education and training are not limited to young people – adults can also apply for it.